 Anyway, my family loves to cruise, so it takes a lot to make a Caribbean cruise vacation bad.

-One sailing with Royal Caribbean is not enough to offer a balanced Royal Caribbean cruise review.
-However, I will share what my experience was.
+You may not believe that three sailings with Royal Caribbean are enough to offer a balanced Royal Caribbean cruise review.
+However, I will share what my first experience was.
 Is that fair?
 I believe so.

-First, I will say why I considered our inclusive family cruise on Monarch of the Seas our worst of now eight Caribbean cruises.
+First, I will say why I considered our inclusive family cruise on Monarch of the Seas our worst of several Caribbean cruises.

 2. Cabins - Normally, we split our family into two cabins, but on Monarch of the Seas four of us slept in what appeared to be a smaller than usual inside cabin.
 It was a tight fit at times, but we only needed the cabin at bedtime.
 Hence, we made do with what we had.

 3. Dining - Besides the main dining rooms, there was one major "open" area for alternate dining.
-On other ships, we had more than one place to choose from.
+On other ships, we had more than one place from which to choose.